ClarkMcGrew/edep-sim/README.md

 assumed that the units are `volt/cm`.

 The possible units for the magnetic field are `tesla`, `gauss`, `T`, and `G`.
-If no unts are provided, it is assumed that the units are `tesla`.
+If no units are provided, it is assumed that the units are `tesla`.

 ## Running as a library